 Jesus gives his followers 7 sacraments which bring his presence and life into ours, and which draw us into the great mystery of the life of God; these 7 are listed below.

-For funerals, annulments, or house blessings, contact JoAnn Gates at email@example.com.
+For funerals, annulments, or house blessings, contact our office at firstname.lastname@example.org.